CraftAcademyLabs/necta_01/open_graph.md

 * `og:type` - The type of your object, e.g., "video.movie".
 Depending on the type you specify, other properties may also be required.
 * `og:image` - An image URL which should represent your object within the graph.
 * `og:url` - The canonical URL of your object that will be used as its permanent ID in the graph, e.g., "http://www.imdb.com/title/tt0117500/".
-* (optional but good to include) `og:description` - A one to two sentence description of your object.
+* (optional but good to include) `og:description` - A short description or summary of the object.
+Between 2 and 4 sentences.

 As an example, the following is the Open Graph protocol markup for the movie The Rock on IMDB: